Key points in this article:

 Try to send out the order as soon as possible after the purchase.
 However, don’t sacrifice the quality of the packaging.
 The items should still be neatly and safely packed inside the box.

-11. Provide efficient and effective customer assistance
+11. Provide efficient and effective customer support

 Automated help chatbots are a terrific resource.
 Visitors can get immediate assistance at all hours, which is definitely a benefit when they’re stressed and seeking answers.